-'Pam!
-Pam!
-Pam!': Shooting of protester marks escalation in Hong Kong violence
+Hong Kong violence prompts reminder that China troops close at hand

 The university said it would again suspend classes on Tuesday.

-Protesters set fire to debris and threw petrol bombs at police at the Polytechnic University on the Kowloon side of Victoria Harbour after they briefly blocked the nearby entrance to the harbour tunnel.
+Protesters threw petrol bombs at police at the Polytechnic University on the Kowloon side of Victoria Harbour.
 Petrol bombs were also thrown at Hong Kong University on the main island.

-Hong Kong's stock market .HSI, which has been fairly resilient in recent weeks, closed down 2.6%, outpacing losses in other parts of the region. .MIAPJ0000PUS
+Hong Kong's stock market .HSI, closed down 2.6%, outpacing losses in other parts of the region.

-China has a garrison of up to 12,000 troops in Hong Kong who have kept to barracks throughout the unrest, but it has vowed to crush any attempts at independence.

-The editor in chief of China’s Global Times tabloid, published by the People’s Daily, said Hong Kong police had nothing to be scared of.

-“You have the backing of not only Hong Kong and Chinese people, but also Chinese soldiers and People’s Liberation Army in Hong Kong,” Hu Xijin wrote on his blog.
-“They can go into Hong Kong to provide support any time.”

-Reporting by Kate Lamb, Jessie Pang, Clare Jim, Sarah Wu, Donny Kwok, James Pomfret, Twinnie Siu, Anne Marie Roantree and Josh Smith; Writing by Nick Macfie; Editing by Clarence Fernandez and Toby Chopra
+Additional reporting by Clare Jim, Kate Lamb, Josh Smith, Clare Jim, Sarah Wu, Donny Kwok, Twinnie Siu, Anne Marie Roantree; Writing by Nick Macfie; Editing by Giles Elgood